Mintbase/Grants-Program/applications/playable-nft-marketplace.md

 | 9. | model for the like module | we will create a model to store the like data in an off-chain database
 | 10.| Mintbase / AMBER module: 3d product presentation | we will develop a 3d presentation of items in the marketplace using three.js, integration of three.js in the frontend |

-### Milestone 3 — Develop marketing strategy & launch a marketing campaign for Playable NFT Marketplace
+### Milestone 3 — 'Chest' UI Design, view and model development

 - **Estimated Duration:** 1 month
 - **FTE:**  5